justinsisley/mercenary/README.md

 - [JSHint](http://www.jshint.com/) and [RECESS](http://twitter.github.io/recess/) are both configured to be relatively strict, and they both run via the Grunt watch task

 ### Browser Support
 This application is built with modern web technologies at its core.
-Targeted browsers and versions are:
+While it may work in older browsers, the targeted browsers and versions are:
 - Chrome 27+
 - Firefox 20+
 - Safari 6+